-The Order Entry System (OES) by Legler Systems is based on the client-server model and supports many special features for handling the customer order entry and invoicing functions in small businesses and midsize companies.
-This customizable customer billing module can be run as a stand-alone accounting application or integrated with other financial modules, such as the Inventory Management System and Accounts Receivable System.
-The Order Entry System identifies each product or service by item code being ordered by the customer.
+The Order Entry System (OES) developed by Legler Systems in California (CA) is based on the client-server model and supports many special features for handling the customer orders, billing and invoicing functions in small businesses and midsize companies.
+This customizable online OES software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Inventory Management System and Accounts Receivable System.
+The Order Entry System identifies each product or service by Item-Code ordered by the customer.
 The Legler Order Entry software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 OES software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the OE menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
-This general-purpose Order Entry System can function with or without a mouse for greater end-user flexibility and productivity.
+The latest OES software version is now available with recent changes described in the Accounting Software Revision History document.
+The latest updates include four different real-time transaction dashboards under the order entry menu, plus the Report History Dashboard showing the prior runs for each reporting procedure and inquiry procedure.
+This general-purpose Order Entry System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

-After installations on different hardware and operating environments, this legacy order entry software has evolved over the last 25 years to an efficient and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable order entry software has evolved over the last 25 years to an efficient, proven and productive customer billing application for today under Microsoft Windows 10.
 Custom versions of the online OES software support in-house control of confidential customer order transaction records and have been in day-to-day operation in small businesses in Northern California for many years.

-The online order entry (OE) end-user procedures are identified on the Order Entry menu as shown below.
+The online order entry (OE) end-user procedures are identified on the Order Entry System Menu (screen image shown below).
 Before any online OE procedure is run, the user must first sign-on by entering a valid User-ID and password.
-To display the Order Entry menu, enter "OE" on the main Financial Menu.
-To start a specific OE procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the Order Entry Menu.
-The active keyboard function keys are identified at the bottom of all screens, including the OE menu.
+To display the Order Entry Menu from the main Financial Menu, enter "OE" to the System-ID prompt.
+To start a specific OE online procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the Order Entry System Menu screen.
+The active keyboard function keys are identified at the bottom of all screens, including the order entry menu.

-The online OE end-user procedures identified on the Order Entry menu are described in more detail in the OE Menu Procedures document, including a description of the order entry transaction dashboards and Report History Dashboard.
-By clicking on a selected highlighted link in the above Order Entry Menu, the associated sample screen is displayed.
+Each online OE end-user procedure identified on the Order Entry System Menu is described in more detail in the OE Procedure Menu document, including a description of the order entry transaction dashboards and Report History Dashboard.

-In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, some key Functional Features and Objectives of this order entry software are highlighted below:
+In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, imporant Functional Features and Objectives of this proven order entry software are highlighted below: